bladeofmaya/invasion_extractor/README.md

 - At this stage **I'm still writing and re-writing the code to test different approaches.
 The tool is not perfect and might not work for all invasions.
 If you happen to have any issues, please open an issue on this repository.**

 ## Usage
-This repository comes with a `run` file that you can use to test it on your own footage.
+This repository comes with a executable binary `invasion_extractor` file that you can use to test it on your own footage.
 For now follow these steps.

 ```
 # clone the git repository